 Long, slow cardio is not the most effective way of losing weight.
 However it IS beneficial to lean out your legs.
 You will not gain muscle doing this type of exercise, but you won’t necessarily lose muscle either.
 Read more about how to use fasted cardio to lean out your legs here.

-Find out more about my eBooks that are tailored to leaning out legs here xx
+Find out more about my workout and nutrition program that is tailored to slim down and tone your legs here xx